Bakery counters in Milan worth queuing for: levain breads, laminated pastry, regional bakes and the morning ritual.

 Iginio Massari Alta Pasticceria ★ 4.9

-Iginio Massari Alta Pasticceria near the Duomo is the Milan flagship of Italy's most decorated pastry chef, whose panettone set the artisan benchmark in the 1990s re
+Iginio Massari Alta Pasticceria near the Duomo is the Milan flagship of Italy's most decorated pastry chef, whose panettone set the artisan benchmark.

 Worth the queue: Panettone di Natale with veneziane candite